electron/website/blog/electron-37-0.md

 If you have any feedback, please share it with us on [Bluesky](https://bsky.app/profile/electronjs.org) or [Mastodon](https://social.lfx.dev/@electronjs), or join our community [Discord](https://discord.com/invite/electronjs)!
 Bugs and feature requests can be reported in Electron's [issue tracker](https://github.com/electron/electron/issues).

+## Google Summer of Code Begins

+Our two [Google Summer of Code](https://summerofcode.withgoogle.com/) contributors have started the program's coding period!

+- [@nilayarya](https://github.com/nilayarya) is crafting a new [Save/Restore Window State API](https://github.com/electron/rfcs/pull/16/) in Electron core.
+The new APIs will provide a built-in, standardized way to handle window state persistence.
+See Nilay's in-progress RFC at [electron/rfcs#16](https://github.com/electron/rfcs/pull/16).
+- [@hitarth-gg](https://github.com/hitarth-gg) is hard at work modernizing the long-dormant [Devtron](https://github.com/electron-userland/devtron) extension using Chrome Manifest V3 APIs.
+  This project will provide tooling for developers to debug IPC communication, track event listeners, and visualize module dependencies in their Electron applications.

+It has been an exciting couple of weeks for our GSOC participants, so stay tuned for more updates!

 ## Notable Changes

 ### Smooth Corners: Native CSS Squircles